-Angels Landing ridge from the top
+Angels Landing ridge from below Angels Landing ridge from the top

 The trail proceeds south and immediately you encounter chains that line the route around the west side of a large outcropping.
 Having surmounted this you will come to the narrowest section of the trail.
 Here you descend a short way to a point where the exposure is 1500ft on both sides of a route that is only a few feet wide.
 Focus on your footing to avoid being overwhelmed by the drop-off.
 Thereafter, the ridge climbs steeply but you stay mostly on the apex following the chains all the way to the flat summit ridge.
 Make your way to the end of this summit ridge for a truly awesome view looking south down Zion Canyon or north into the Narrows.
 It is indeed an Angel's Landing (37o16.17'N 112o56.87'W).
 You should reach this 5790ft perch 1hr 30min and 2.5mi from the start.
 The return along the same route should take about 1hr 15min.